 - Played for Laughs in Kaguya-sama: Love Is War when it was casually revealed during the culture festival that Osaragi had been dating the captain of the cheer team for the past several weeks (whom she had previously interacted with onscreen a grand total of once).
 This comes as a complete shock to her best friend Miko.
 And then they break up a week or so later (also off-screen).
 It's later implied that the only reason she was dating him was because she viewed him as a threat to Ishigami getting together Tsubame, which explains why she ended the relationship so soon after Ishigami's confession.

 - In Lyrical Nanoha, Chrono and Amy go from snarky colleagues to married-with-two-children during the Time Skip between A's and StrikerS seasons, though some off-handed comments imply this was more of a Shotgun Wedding.
 Likewise, Griffith and Lucino complete their romance arc off-screen between StrikerS and Force and are married in the latter.

 - One Piece: Oda has stated that he isn't very good at writing romance, so this is to be expected; one example is how Mr. 9 and Miss Monday hooking up with a child after the Time Skip when, in their previous appearances, they only interact as fellow members of Baroque Works.
 Subverted, however, by Rebecca's parents Kyros and Scarlet; there's a dedicated flashback story about how the two get together, even if it's mostly shown in short romantic montages.

 - In Random Walk, Touko's relationship with her on-and-off boyfriend Tsukasa oscillates between this trope and Offscreen Breakup.
-The two first meet when Tsukasa foils Touko's plan to trick the guys into paying for their entertainment, and Touko complains about the incident when she encounters him again at school.
+The couple first meet when Tsukasa foils Touko's plan to trick the guys into paying for their entertainment, and Touko complains about the incident when she encounters him again at school.
 The next time she talks about him, she reveals they're together.
 Then they break up.
 Then they get together again.
 Rinse, lather and repeat, but we never actually see it happening.
 We only get to see Touko announcing the fact to her friends and their reactions toward it.